51m0n397/IoT2020Course/README.md

 - A web-based dashboard developed in javascript displays the current state of the sensors and the values received during the last hour.
 The code for this is in the folder **web_client**.

 ### How to run
-For information about how to run this project check my blogpost on Hackster https://www.hackster.io/simone-bartolini/iot-environmental-station-using-aws-part-1-c01649
+For information about how to run this part of the project check my blogpost on Hackster https://www.hackster.io/simone-bartolini/iot-environmental-station-using-aws-part-1-c01649

 ### Demonstration
-You can see the project in action in this video https://www.youtube.com/watch?v=9jjE9SlO0yw
+You can see this part of the project in action in this video https://www.youtube.com/watch?v=9jjE9SlO0yw